troyhacks/MoonLight/docs/develop/nodes.md

 * Node types: it is recommended that a node is one of the 4 types as described above.
 However each node could perform functionality of all types.
 To recognize what a node does the emojis 🚥, 🔥, 💎 and ☸️ are used in the name.
 The variables hasLayout and hasModifier indicate the specific functionality the node supports.
 They control when a physical to virtual mapping is recalculated
     * **hasLayout**: a layout node specify the amount of position of lights controlled.
 E.g. a panel of 16x16 or a cube of 20x20x20.
 If hasLayout is defined you should implement addLayout calling addLight(position) and addPin() for all the lights.
-      * addPin() is needed if a LED driver is used to send the output to led strips.
+      * addPin() is needed if a LED driver is used to send the output to LED strips.
     * **hasModifier**: a modifier node which manipulates virtual size and positions and lights using one or more of the functions modifySize, modifyPosition and modifyXYZ.
     * if the loop() function contains setXXX functions is used it is an **effect** node.
 It will contain for-loops iterating over each virtual ! light defined by layout and modifier nodes.
 The iteration will be on the x-axis for 1D effects, but also on the y- and z-axis for 2D and 3D effects. setRGB is the default function setting the RGB values of the light.
 If a light has more 'channels' (e.g. Moving heads) they also can be set.
 * Moving heads